batkovic75/batkovic75.github.io/content/cv/index.md

 >     install different services on it (using **Ansible**).
 >  - Select and configure service monitoring tools, using **Prometheus** in order to collect / store data
 >     and **Grafana** to display metrics dashboards.

+#### Embedded Software Engineer
+###### *Softathome, Paris, France -- (Nov 2015 - Nov 2016)*

+> I developed and maintained a QoS/QoE monitoring probe deployed in production at a tier 1 level ISP.
+>
+> In this mission I had the chance to:
+>   - Draft the architecture of the solution
+>   - Develop it in pure C with CI tests to cross compile it on multiple targets
+>   - Integrate it on multiple CPE devices

 ---